Crystalwarrior/KFO-Server/README.md

 * **deafen** "ID"
     - Changes the deafened status of a target.
     - Deafened players will be unable to read IC messages properly or receive other audio cues from commands such as /knock, /scream, etc.
+* **dicelog** "ID"
+    - Obtains the last 20 rolls from a target, or your last 20 rolls if not given a target.
+* **dicelog_area** "area"
+    - Obtains the last 20 rolls from an area by ID or name, or the last 20 rolls of your area if not given one.
 * **follow** "ID"
     - Starts following a target.
 If the target changes areas, you will automatically follow them there.
 * **gag** "ID"